kylestang/glaive/README.md

 *Cut your http requests to pieces*

 Glaive is an API reverse engineering tool.
-It makes an initial http request and then tests every combination of the request properties to find the minimum set of properties needed to return the same response.
+It makes an initial http request and then removes properties one by one to determine the smallest set of properties needed to return the same response.

 The properties Glaive currently tests are:
 - headers